 What is involvement?

 ‘Involvement’ covers a range of activities, from consulting service users and carers about their views or wishes, through to working in partnership with them to develop projects or services (often referred to as co-production), right up to service users or carers leading projects, services or organisations.

 When we talk about service user involvement, we mean the active involvement of service users in a voluntary organisation, not their passive involvement as recipients of services or information.
 Involving is often described as doing things with or by people, rather than for or to them.
 Some organisations use the term ‘patient and public involvement’, or PPI.

-We use the term ‘service user’ or ‘user’ to describe people who use (wish to use, or have used) health and/or social care services.
+We use the term ‘service user’ to describe people who use (wish to use, or have used) health and/or social care services.
 We do not mean all users of an organisation’s services, as this may include, for example, health professionals.
-Some organisations prefer the terms ‘patient’, ‘public’ or ‘person affected by…’
+Some organisations prefer the terms ‘patient’, ‘public’, ‘person with lived experience’ or ‘person affected by…’

 We use the term ‘carer’ to cover family members, partners or friends who have some responsibility for caring for someone who uses health or social care services.
 We do not mean professional carers, such as home helps or personal assistants, for whom caring is a paid job.

 How are service users and carers involved in the work of our member organisations?